open-xchange/appsuite-middleware/documentation/miscellaneous/federated_sharing.md

 on the remote server is accessed live and directly, proxied through HTTP client integrated in the middleware.
 Data from other contexts is directly fetched from the storage.

-Doing so, from the client perspective, there's almost no difference working with federated shares fee
+Doing so, from the client perspective, there's almost no difference working with federated shares.

 ## Available Modules